 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that was put in place to safeguard and protect the privacy of patient health information, allow the portability of healthcare coverage when employment changes or ends, reduce the risk of healthcare fraud and abuse, and regulate industry standards on healthcare processes and electronic billing information.

-HIPAA applies to the following Vanderbilt plans offered to employees and their families:
+HIPAA Privacy and Security rules apply to the following Vanderbilt plans offered to employees and their families: